The Dragon and the Princess

 However, John uses the same title in Revelation about 30 times.
 It’s clear that The Lamb of God would have meant a great deal to John who leaned on Jesus and knew the secret of His Redeeming love… perhaps better than any of the twelve disciples.

-Peter doesn’t use this title directly, but in speaking of our redemption from sin in 1 Peter 19:18 he says “Forasmuch as ye know that ye were not redeemed with corruptible things, as silver and gold, from your vain conversation received by tradition from your fathers; But with the precious blood of Christ, as of a lamb without blemish and without spot, even the blood of Christ…”
+Peter doesn’t use this title directly, but in speaking of our redemption from sin in 1 Peter 1:18-19 For you know that it was not with perishable things such as silver or gold that you were redeemed from the empty way of life handed down to you from your ancestors, but with the precious blood of Christ, a lamb without blemish or defect.

 With all the names of Christ used throughout the Bible, The Lamb of God would without a doubt, touch me the most deeply.
 None speak more strongly of our deliverance from the slavery of sin.
 I can only capture a glimpse of how John felt about our Saviour.